Co Adriaanse: Qatar Olympic team

 On 12 January 2010, it was confirmed Adriaanse's appointment at the helm of the Qatar Olympic team.
 His Middle East stint, however, lasted only 14 months, as his contract was terminated by mutual consent in March 2011.

 Twente

 On 20 June 2011, Twente announced on their website to have appointed Adriaanse as new trainer in place of departing manager Michel Preud'homme.
 In his first official match with the club, Adriaanse won the Johan Cruyff Shield against former team Ajax.
 On 3 January 2012, Adriaanse, halfway through a one-season contract, was terminated by Twente.

 In the 2014–15 season, Adriaanse acted as technical advisor at Utrecht.
 He also decided to leave the club at the end of the season when manager Rob Alflen announced his resignation.

 Managerial style

 Tactical approach

-Adriaanse gained a lot of fame in the Netherlands after qualifying for the Champions League with a mediocre Willem II side.
-It was even more impressive because Willem II often played attacking football, a style Adriaanse has adopted throughout his managerial career.
+Adriaanse gained attention in the Netherlands after leading Willem II to qualification for the UEFA Champions League.
+The team frequently employed an attacking style of play, an approach Adriaanse continued to utilise later during his managerial career.